kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 ### Allocator Changes

 During scheduling, the structured parameters allocator resolves `ResourceSlices` that contain the allocated devices.

+If the `DRAOptionalNodePreparation` feature gate is enabled:
-The allocator extracts the `SkipNodePrepare` and `SkipNodeUnprepare` boolean values from the corresponding `ResourceSliceSpec` and copies them directly into each `DeviceRequestAllocationResult` under `ResourceClaim.Status.Allocation.Devices.Results`.
+- The allocator extracts the `SkipNodePrepare` and `SkipNodeUnprepare` boolean values from the corresponding `ResourceSliceSpec` and copies them directly into each `DeviceRequestAllocationResult` under `ResourceClaim.Status.Allocation.Devices.Results`.

+If the `DRAOptionalNodePreparation` feature gate is disabled:
+- If any resolved `ResourceSlice` has `SkipNodePrepare` or `SkipNodeUnprepare` set to `true`, the allocator will fail the allocation of this claim.
+This prevents scheduling pods when node preparation cannot be safely bypassed or properly requested.

 ### Kubelet Changes